 Broadly speaking, emails should be sent while the potential purchase is still in the customer’s mind, so we find the best results are achieved by sending remarketing emails within an hour of the abandonment.

-Using dynamic content in remarketing emails ensures that content and visuals are up to date and optimized to the individual user.
+Using dynamic content in remarketing emails ensures that content and visuals are up to date and optimised to the individual user.

 Dynamic content allows you to: